 Set up the dashboard

-In Select filters, select Active only for "Which measured employees do you want to include?"
+When prompted for Select filters, select Active only for "Which measured employees do you want to include?"
 Optionally, you can further filter the employees in scope for the dashboard.
-For more details about filter and metric options, see Create a Person Query.
+For more details about filter and metric options, see Create a person query.

 In Organizational data, keep the preselected Organization, LevelDesignation, and TimeZone attributes that the dashboard requires.
 You can then select any other attributes (columns) to include in the dashboard.

-Select Run to run the query, which might take several minutes to complete.
+Select Run to run the query, which might take a few minutes to complete.

-Repeat Steps 2-6 for the Hourly collaboration query, which requires the same selections as for Business continuity.
+When prompted, return to Query designer, and then repeat Steps 2-5 for the Hourly collaboration query, which requires the same selections as for Business continuity.

 If prompted to select a program, select Power BI.

 When prompted by Power BI, copy and paste the OData links for both queries into their respective fields.